sajya/sajya.github.io/source/docs/testing.md

 ## Writing and running tests

 In this example, we will create a simple test validation method from the ["Quick Start"](/docs/quickstart) tutorial.
-To create a new test case, use the `make: test` Artisan command:
+To create a new test case, use the `make:test` Artisan command:

 ```bash
 php artisan make:test PingPongTest